Experiential Learning Depot

 My students love to study culture and heritage, whether it be their own or another heritage of interest.

-I like to have each student or small groups study heritage looking at ancestry, traditions, language, food, and so much more.
+I like to have each student or small groups study heritage, looking at ancestry, traditions, language, food, and so much more.

 They then develop an interactive exhibit with information about their heritage as well as artifacts, food samples, recipes, performances, etc. to share with visitors.

-We then host an exhibition night for students to share their projects with friends, family, and the community.
 It is always a lively event to help celebrate the diversity of cultures in our community AND the end of the year.

 Check out the project plan